DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 Entering and leaving admin mode
 -------------------------------

 In order to actually add or remove a tool, you need to enter "Admin Mode".
-To do this, you need to have a user type of Collaborator, Supervisor or Administrator.
+To do this, you need to have a user type of *Collaborator*, *Supervisor* or *Administrator*.
 See the [reference section on user types](#types of users) for more info.

 First, go to the administrative section of TERESAH.
 Choose "Manage TERESAH" from the user menu.